MianSaadTahir/Solitaire/README.md

 - [Contributing](#contributing)

 ## Features
-- Implements the standard Klondike card layout with 7 tableau columns and 4 foundation piles.
+- Implements the standard Klondike card layout with 7 tableau columns and 4 foundation piles
-- Card movement between tableau columns, foundation piles, and stockpile, adhering to Klondike rules.
+- Card movement between tableau columns, foundation piles, and stockpile, adhering to Klondike rules
 - Stack (LIFO) for tableau columns and foundation piles <br>
 Queue (FIFO) for the stockpile <br>
 Array/List for storing and shuffling the deck <br>
 Linked List for tableau piles for card manipulation <br>
 Dictionary for tracking card positions and states <br>
-- An interactive Pygame GUI where players can select and drop cards.
+- An interactive Pygame GUI where players can select and drop cards
-- The game ends when all cards are moved to the foundation piles in the correct order.
+- The game ends when all cards are moved to the foundation piles in the correct order

 ## Screenshot
 <img src="assets/wireframe/screenshot.png" alt="Screenshot" width="75%">